intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/repositories/drm-xe.rst

 --------

 Features are picked up and pushed to drm-xe-next by committers and maintainers.
 See :ref:`committer-drm-intel` for details.
-(The drm-intel guidelines apply also for drm-xe).
+(The :ref:`drm-intel` guidelines apply also for drm-xe).

 Fixes
 -----